 What is monkeypox?

-Monkeypox is a viral infection most commonly found in Central and West Africa.
-The precise origin of monkeypox remains unknown, however, African rodents and non-human primates (e.g. monkeys) may harbour the virus and infect people.
+Monkeypox is a viral infection most found in Central and West Africa.

-Since the beginning of May 2022, infections have been confirmed in the UK, Portugal, Sweden, USA and Canada (Montreal).
-Experts are investigating to find out why the outbreak was detected in so many countries at the same time.
+Since the beginning of May, infections with monkeypox virus have been confirmed in some western countries.
+The outbreaks are being investigated to find out why the virus was showing up in countries that it normally would not, all at the same time.

 How is it transmitted?

-A person-to-person transmission can occur through close, prolonged contact with infected respiratory secretions, skin lesions or with objects (e.g. clothes or bed sheets) recently contaminated with fluids from an infected person.
-It can also be transmitted by the mother to the unborn child during pregnancy.
+A person-to-person transmission can occur through close and prolonged contact with infected respiratory secretions or skin lesions, or with objects (clothes or bed sheets) recently contaminated with fluids or materials from lesions.
+It can also be transmitted to an unborn child.

-It is not known to transmit through casual contact, such as going to the store or while traveling on a plane with someone.
+It is not known to transmit through casual contact, such as going to the store or traveling on a plane.

 What are the symptoms?

-Symptoms include headache, fever, chills, sore throat, general discomfort, fatigue, muscle and back pain, joint pain, swollen glands, rash, and skin lesions.
+Signs and symptoms include headache, fever, chills, sore throat, general discomfort, fatigue, muscle and back pain, joint pain, swollen lymph nodes, night sweats, rash, and skin lesions.
 Many have had oral and genital skin lesions.

 Are there any complications?

-For most people, the illness will be mild and will resolve on its own within 2 to 4 weeks.
-Some may develop complications such as pneumonia, sepsis, encephalitis and eye infections.
+For most people, the illness is mild and resolves on its own within 2 to 4 weeks.
+Some people could develop complications such as secondary infections, pneumonia, sepsis, encephalitis, meningitis and eye infections.

 There are no specific treatments for a monkeypox virus infection.
 Symptoms of monkeypox usually resolve naturally.